CDLUC3/ezid-ops-scripts/how_to_run_ezid_in_docker.md

 |4 | Hardcoded in docker-compose.yml	| MY_SECRET_TOKEN: fallback_value |

 ## Run EZID tests using GitHub action
 A GitHub action `Run EZID UI and functional tests in Docker` is defined in the `.github/workflow/ezid-tests.yml` file.
 The action is triggered by content changes to the `.env` file.
-It runs the `docker compose up --build` command to build the images, start the containers and then run the tests defined in the test scripts.
+It runs the `docker compose up --build` command to build the images, start the containers and then run the test suites.

 Sample `.github/workflow/ezid-tests.yml`:
 ```